 Almond Butter Cups

-peanut butter cup molds, or mini muffin paper baking cups
+- peanut butter cup molds or mini paper muffin cups

-1. In a microwave-safe bowl, melt chocolate chips in the microwave (about 2 minutes).
+- In a microwave-safe bowl, melt the chocolate chips in the microwave (about 2 minutes).
 Stir; continue to microwave in short-bursts until completely melted and smooth.
-With a small spoon, scoop chocolate into the bottom of each cup.
+With a small spoon, scoop the chocolate into the bottom of each cup.
 Refrigerate (if using paper cups place in muffin tin and then refrigerate).